-- Amounts in your pay deferral account, Roth pay deferral account, rollover account and Roth rollover account are always 100% vested. - Amounts in your discretionary contribution account and matching contribution account are 100% vested if you attain age 65, become totally disabled, or die while employed by the Company.
+- Amounts in your pay deferral account and rollover account are always 100% vested. - Amounts in your discretionary contribution account and matching contribution account are 100% vested if you attain age 65, become totally disabled, or die while employed by the Company.